decentraland/adr/docs/ADR-4-collections-architecture-in-L1-L2.md

 ## Context and Problem Statement

-Collections will be a key in the Decentraland ecosystem.
+Collections will be key in the Decentraland ecosystem.
 To bring more scalability and reduce costs the L2 will be seen as the main chain, and L1, as the gateway for collectors to use/buy/sell tokens in other platforms.

 L1 could be seen as Ethereum mainnet and L2 any other sidechain EVM compatible as Matic or xDai.